ExpressionEngine/ExpressionEngine-User-Guide/source/general/caching.rst

 the tag in order to make it more lightweight.

 The syntax for the disable parameter is this: disable="ITEM YOU WANT TO DISABLE".
-There are six things that can be turned off:
+There are five items that can be turned off:

 -  categories
 -  category\_fields